andremano/online-core/README.md

 # Online-Core

-Learning material for the course 'Principles of GIS and Remote Sensing'.
+Learning material for the course 'Principles and applications of GIS and Remote Sensing'.

 [![DOI](https://zenodo.org/badge/322062829.svg)](https://zenodo.org/badge/latestdoi/322062829)